skip to main content

 3. You work among passionate, informed people

 Journalism tends to attract intelligent and hardworking people who care a lot about what they do.
 Given that the career isn’t as lucrative as other communications jobs, and requires similar skills, journalism is a “passion career”.
-The benefits come from the internal rewards of the career rather than from the paycheck, so there are many people working in the industry because they love it.
+There are many people working in the industry just because they love it.

 4. You feel a strong sense of achievement